ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/ciar.md

 Credits to the MMD Discord for this image.
 1. Do not abuse inheritance for code-reuse.
 This often manifests in classes like `BaseItem`.
 Using this pattern prevents you from extending other essential classes such as `ArmorItem` requiring a large level of code duplication and events.
 Prefer composition or utility methods instead to reuse code.
 1. There should not be any reason to use `@OnlyIn` anywhere within your code regardless of if the extended method has the annotation.
 This is handled interally to remove certain classes/methods in the server jar.
 Any sided code should be handled properly via `DistExecutor`.
-1. All JSON files should be created via [Data Generators](https://mcforge.readthedocs.io/en/latest/datagen/intro/) instead of copy-pasting/handwriting.
-The only exception to this is a custom model file.
+1. JSON files should be created via [Data Generators](https://mcforge.readthedocs.io/en/latest/datagen/intro/) whenever possible instead of copy-pasting/handwriting.
 1. The point of the `DistExecutor` system is to abstract over physical client and server specific behavior, the opposite of "common".
 Common code should go in your main mod class.

 ## General Issues